Subject: English

 Content: Year 10: Year 11:

-Focus: Review of texts, in-depth analysis and comparisons
+Focus: Review of poems from Year 9 and in-depth analysis and comparisons

 Autumn Term 2: Lang: Redemption and Judgement